rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 2. From the list of Cloud Backup Systems, click the backup server name.
    This action displays the following details about the backup system:

-   - the IP address of the server
+   - The Internet Protocol (IP) address of the server
-   - the system type
+   - The system type
-   - the backup vault size
+   - The backup vault size
-   - if encryption is enabled
+   - If encryption is enabled
-   - the server region
+   - The server region
-   - the backup region
+   - The backup region
-   - if service net is enabled
+   - If service net is enabled
-   - the agent version
+   - The agent version

 3. To the right of the system name, review the status of the backup agent.
    The backup status is **connected** or **disconnected**.